Characterizations of canonically compactifiable graphs via intrinsic metrics and algebraic properties: Algebraic characterization

 \section{Algebraic characterization}

 In this section, we will prove that a graph is canonically compactifiable if and only if the space of functions of finite energy is an algebra (with the usual pointwise addition and multiplication of functions).
+The proof can be transferred to show a similar algebraic characterization of uniform transience and can even be extended to resistance forms, see the discussion after Corollary~\ref{coro:algebra}.

 Since Lemma 4.8 in \cite{GHKLW} already states that the space of functions of finite Dirichlet energy is an algebra if the underlying graph is canonically compactifiable, we will focus on the other direction.